Luis de Santángel: Funding

 In 1486, Columbus met with Ferdinand II and Isabella I to propose his plan of finding a passage to India by sailing west rather than east.
 While the Spanish monarchs were interested in his plans, they turned him down on the basis that they were financially tied up with fighting the Moors.
 To prevent Columbus from seeking out competing monarchs and nations, Ferdinand II and Isabella provided Columbus with a retainer of 12,000 maravedis (about USD $840 in modern currency), and in 1489, they provided him with documentation to obtain food and lodging in any Spanish municipality.

 Following the Spanish victory against the Moors, Columbus was called to meet with the Spanish Monarchs again on January 12, 1492, to discuss funding his voyage.
 Isabella was still not convinced, and Columbus left the meeting upset, confiding in Santángel that he planned to seek financial funding from France or England—whichever nation agreed first.
 Using his position as a royal treasurer, Santángel met with Isabella and convinced her to accept Columbus's proposal by alluding to the fame and glory that would come with Columbus's success in finding a new sea-route to the Indies.
+This is how his son and biographer, Ferdinand Columbus, described the meeting:

-Going a step further, Santángel arranged for the majority of the funding by contributing much from his own pocket and additional money he had borrowed.
-He did so to keep the queen from having to pawn the crown jewels.
+The Queen followed his advice, she ordered Columbus to be brought back, and the Monarchs accepted his terms in the Capitulations of Santa Fe.
+Going a step further, Santángel arranged for the majority of the expedition's funding (without interest) by contributing much from his own pocket and additional money he had borrowed.
+Later, the Kings paid him back the money borrowed.